concurrencylabs/aws-cost-analysis/README.md

 ```

 Keep in mind that AWS creates Cost and Usage files daily, therefore you must execute this
-script if you want to have the latest billing data in Athena.
+script daily if you want to have the latest billing data in Athena.

 **Prepare QuickSight manifest**